DBCDK/bibliotekdk-next-api/README.md

 - **MOREINFO_PASSWORD**
 The group.
 - **MOREINFO_TIME_TO_LIVE_SECONDS**
-Time time for data to live in the Redis cache in seconds.
+Time for data to live in the Redis cache in seconds.
 Default is 86400.
 - **MOREINFO_PREFIX**
 The prefix to be used for keys in the Redis cache.
 This may be changed to invalidate entries.
 Default is moreinfo-1.
 - **OPENFORMAT_URL**
 The workservice URL.
 Default is http://openformat-php-master.frontend-prod.svc.cloud.dbc.dk/server.php
 - **OPENFORMAT_TIME_TO_LIVE_SECONDS**
-Time time for data to live in the Redis cache in seconds.
+Time for data to live in the Redis cache in seconds.
 Default is 86400.
 - **OPENFORMAT_PREFIX**
 The prefix to be used for keys in the Redis cache.
 This may be changed to invalidate entries.
 Default is openformat-1.
 - **REDIS_HOST**